 Few people think about their own mortality, most want to make arrangements that upon their death to leave their affairs in order, to have their assets, their possessions distributed according to their wishes to their loved ones and to put in place a Will to give these decisions legal meaning.

-But Family Planning is more than having a Will it involves people, children, family structures and beneficiaries, it involves trusts, taxation, and, potentially business succession.
+But Family Planning is more than having a Will.
+It involves people, children, family structures and beneficiaries.
+It involves trusts, taxation, and potentially, business succession.

-Planning must not only consider the ramifications upon Death but also upon Disablement because a family member who is disabled may have the same far reaching financial implications on the family as a death.
+Planning must not only consider the ramifications upon Death but also upon Disablement because a family member who is disabled may have the same far-reaching financial implications on the family as a death.

 What a plan does is to provide information of these areas of exposure to risks that will allow the family to make informed decisions.
 Ultimately, it is up to members of the family to decide on how much insurance cover they need.